 Coincidence factor is calculated as the forecast peak-time consumption in kW divided by Maximum Import Capacity in kVA of that Connectee (based on historical data) multiplied by (1 - (Hours in super-red for which not a customer/Annual hours in super-red))*(Days in year/(Days in year - Days for which not a customer))

-LDNO factor takes the value 0.5 if the EDCM Connectee is connected to an IDNO Party’s network and 1 otherwise.
+QNO factor takes the value 0.5 if the EDCM Connectee is connected to a QNO’s network and 1 otherwise.

 Amend paragraph 19.2 of Schedule 18 as follows:

-19.2 The part of EDCM portfolio tariffs (for IDNO Party networks and Distribution Licence exempt networks) that is based on CDCM tariffs will be billed like CDCM tariffs.
+19.2 The part of EDCM portfolio tariffs (for QNO networks) that is based on CDCM tariffs will be billed like CDCM tariffs.

 Amend paragraphs 24.1 to 24.3 of Schedule 18 as follows:

-24. LDNO CHARGING
+24. QNO CHARGING

-24.1 IDNO Parties with Distribution Systems that serve Connectees that fall within the scope of the CDCM would have their charges based on standard discount percentages applied to the CDCM all-the-way end user charges.
+24.1 QNOs with networks that serve Connectees that fall within the scope of the CDCM would have their charges based on standard discount percentages applied to the CDCM all-the-way end user charges.

-An IDNO Party with a Distribution System that qualifies as a CDCM “Designated Property” according to the definition set out in condition 50.10 of the Distribution Licences are eligible for portfolio discounts calculated using a price control disaggregation model (method M) consistent with the CDCM.
+A QNO with a network that qualifies as a CDCM “Designated Property” according to the definition set out in condition 50.10 of the Distribution Licences are eligible for portfolio discounts calculated using a price control disaggregation model (method M) consistent with the CDCM.

-An IDNO Party with a Distribution Systems that qualifies as an EDCM “Designated EHV Property” according to the definition set out in condition 50A.11 of the Distribution Licences are eligible for discounts calculated using an “extended” price control disaggregation model (extended method M).
+A QNO with a network that qualifies as an EDCM “Designated EHV Property” according to the definition set out in condition 50A.11 of the Distribution Licences are eligible for discounts calculated using an “extended” price control disaggregation model (extended method M).

-24.2 An IDNO Party with a Distribution System that qualifies as an EDCM “Designated EHV Property” could itself have Connectees who would fall under the scope of the EDCM.
-Since the EDCM is a locational charging method, the host DNO Party would calculate EDCM charges at the DNO Party’s boundary for each EDCM-like Connectee on the IDNO Party’s network.
+24.2 A QNO with a network that qualifies as an EDCM “Designated EHV Property” could itself have Connectees who would fall under the scope of the EDCM.
+Since the EDCM is a locational charging method, the host DNO Party would calculate EDCM charges at the DNO Party’s boundary for each EDCM-like Connectee on the QNO’s network.
 No discounts are calculated for such EDCM Connectees as the DNO Party’s charges are based only on the specific site’s equivalent use of the DNO Party’s network.

-24.3 An IDNO Party with a Distribution System that qualifies as an EDCM “Designated EHV Property” could itself have Connectees who would fall under the scope of the EDCM.
-Since the EDCM is a locational charging method, the host DNO Party would calculate EDCM charges at the DNO Party’s boundary for each EDCM-like Connectee on the IDNO Party’s network.
+24.3 A QNO with a Distribution System that qualifies as an EDCM “Designated EHV Property” could itself have Connectees who would fall under the scope of the EDCM.
+Since the EDCM is a locational charging method, the host DNO Party would calculate EDCM charges at the DNO Party’s boundary for each EDCM-like Connectee on the QNO’s network.
 No discounts are calculated for such EDCM Connectees as the DNO Party’s charges are based only on the specific site’s equivalent use of the DNO Party’s network.

 Under the EDCM, the DNO Party’s network is divided into five network levels: